JorgeAMendoza/in-browser-markdown-editor/README.md

 ### Rendering Markdown

 The first goal I wanted to complete was converting/parsing string and rendering it into markdown on the page.
-It would take an extenstive amount of time to create my own implementation, so it was decided early in development to implement a package that would handle this.
+It would take an extenstive amount of time to create my own implementation, so it was decided early in development to utilize a library that would handle this.

 After researching, I came upon the _marked_ library which was easy to configure and provided fast results.
 It takes in some string, and returns valid markdown syntax back as HTML string.